 Why it matters

-The amendments to SB140 reflect a growing trend among states to adopt more expansive telemarketing restrictions and open the door to more private litigation.
+The amendments to Texas SB140 reflect a growing trend among states to adopt more expansive telemarketing restrictions and open the door to more private litigation.
 Importantly, federal TCPA compliance may not be sufficient to avoid liability under Texas law.

 Even businesses with robust compliance programs should reevaluate their practices under these updated standards.
 Some of the more notable changes include: